Eniola-Oluwashola/portfolio/README.md

 I'm Eniola Oluwashola, a professional data analyst, visualizaton specialist, educator, data researcher, data aggregator and a  data collector.

-I'm a Microsoft Certified Power BI Analyst and a Business Analyst with a background most "data people" don't have: I've collected the data myself; running large-scale FMCG retail audits and market research fieldwork, before I ever built a dashboard from it.
+I'm a Microsoft Certified Power BI Data Analyst Associate and a Business Analyst with a background most "data people" don't have: I've collected the data myself; running large-scale FMCG retail audits and market research fieldwork, before I ever built a dashboard from it.
 That ground-up view shapes how I work now.
 I don't just visualize numbers; I question where they came from, what's missing, and what decision they're meant to support.

 I'm currently open to a full-time remote Data Analyst role in operations, international development, sales & customers or fintech, and ready to bring all of this directly to one team.